robert7/QEverCloud/README.md

 ## Include files for applications using the library

 Two "cumulative" headers - *QEverCloud.h* or *QEverCloudOAuth.h* - include everything needed for the general and OAuth functionality correspondingly.
 More "fine-grained" headers are available within the same subfolder if needed.

+## Related projects

+* [NotePoster](https://github.com/d1vanov/QEverCloud-example-NotePoster) is an example app using QEverCloud library to post notes to Evernote.
+* [QEverCloud packaging](https://github.com/d1vanov/QEverCloud-packaging) repository contains various files and scripts required for building QEverCloud packages for various platforms and distributions.